 Next week, we’ll continue with part two in this series on protecting your elderly loved ones from diminished financial capacity.

 As your Personal Family Lawyer®, we can help guide and support you in having these intimate discussions with your loved ones.
 When done right, planning can put your life and relationships into a much clearer focus and offer peace of mind knowing that the people you love most will be protected and provided for no matter what.
 Contact us today to learn more.

-This article is a service of Leslie V. Marenco, Personal Family Lawyer®.
+This article is a service of Trust Counsel, Personal Family Lawyer®.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That’s why we offer a Family Wealth Planning Session, ™ during which you will get more financially organized than you’ve ever been before and make all the best choices for the people you love.
 You can begin by calling our office today to schedule a Family Wealth Planning Session.